aparnadevi1/weconnect/README.md

 -read the cookie and find the user
 -add userAuth middleware in profile api
 -set the expiry of jwt token and cookies
+-create user schema methods to getJwt and compare passwords

+-logically categorise routes under resopective routers and what apis to made -create routers using express router and import them in app.js